ThinkboxSoftware/Deadline/Examples/Scripting/EventPlugins/Sample/Readme.txt

 If you have problems, send an e-mail to support@thinkboxsoftware.com or go over to the forums.
 Lots of helpful folks over there.

+The notes are helpful.
+Read them.
+Especially if you want to use CPython.

 - Edwin